aku105/controlm-command-line-automation/README.md

 # controlm-command-line-automation
-shell scripts for automating deploying a CONTROL M XML using utilities provided by BMC
+shell scripts for automating stuff in a CONTROL M using utilities provided by BMC